dirtysalt/dirtysalt.github.io/srt-to-book-resources/markdown/srt-Terence Tao_ Hardest Problems in Mathematics, Physics & the Future of AI _ Lex Fridman Podcast #472 - YouTube-source.md

 um, uh, like, you know, su- submissions maybe who don't have the formal training and so forth.

 But if a human proof is bad, you can tell it's bad pretty quickly.

 Mm-hmm.

-It makes really basic mistakes.

-But the AI-generated proofs, they can look superficially flawless- Yeah.

-.

-.

-uh, and it's partly because that's what the reinforcement learning has actually trained them to do

-uh, to, to make things.

-..

-to, to produce text that looks like c- um

-uh, what is correct, which for many applications is good enough.

-# Chapter 12

-Mm-hmm.